 For a classic, wood-fired Napoletana pizza with tomato, mozzarella and simple toppings then think about a wine with good acidity and lots of bright fruit that will balance nicely against the acidity of the tomato.

-‘I love pairing lighter reds like Gamay, rosé made from interesting varietals like Montepulciano, and even skin-contact wines (aka orange wines),’ she told Decanter.com.
+‘I love pairing lighter reds like Gamay, rosé made from interesting varietals like Montepulciano, and even skin-contact wines (aka orange wines),’ she told decanter.com.

 ‘Obviously you can ball out with some killer Barolo or lusciously rustic Rosso di Montepulciano, but I think the ease and comfort might be lost.’

-That said, a spicier topping such as pepperoni will dominate the pizza’s flavour and may be able to handle a wine with a bit more attitude.
+A spicier topping such as pepperoni will dominate the pizza’s flavour and may be able to handle a wine with a bit more attitude.

-White pizza with ricotta or mushroom
+‘White’ pizza with ricotta or mushroom

 White pizzas change the nature of the pairing, because the acidity of the tomato is no longer such an issue.

-‘My favourite pizza we make is the ‘super shroom’, that is a mushroom pie highlighted by rachera cheese.
-It’s drops a slightly funky beat, begging for some high acid Carignan or Zinfandel, or even a pet nat rosé with a tiny touch of residual sugar.’
+‘It’s drops a slightly funky beat, begging for some high acid Carignan or Zinfandel, or even a pet nat rosé with a tiny touch of residual sugar.’